harryfyjiswalker/GEOL0069_Week4/README.md

 </p>

-We observe that cross-correlation performs poorly in aligning the waveforms on this data.
+We observe that cross-correlation performs poorly in aligning the waveforms on this data: the waveform shape is pulled further from the expected sharp appearance.
 As cross-correlation works by finding the shift that maximises the similarity between two signals, it works well when waveforms are of similar shape.
 It is possible that the significant noise present in sea-ice and lead waveforms lead to the lack of a dominant feature for cross-correlation to use, instead basing shifts on the noise.

 <p align="center">
   <img src="/images/PhysicsBasedAlignment.png" width="70%" alt="Sentinel 3 SRAL Diagram">